MicrosoftDocs/windows-itpro-docs/devices/hololens/hololens-calibration.md

 When you set up your Hololens (1st gen) device, it prompts to calibrate your visuals after Cortana introduces herself.
 It's recommended that you complete the calibration step during this setup phase.
 However you can skip it by waiting until Cortana prompts you and then saying "Skip."

 During the calibration process, HoloLens asks you to align your finger with a series of six targets per eye.
 HoloLens uses this process to set the IPD correctly for your eyes.

 ![IPD finger-alignment screen at second step](./images/ipd-finger-alignment-300px.jpg)

-*IPD finger-alignment screen at second step*

-### Manually starting the calibration process
+### Manually start the calibration process

 If you need to update the calibration or if a new user needs to adjust it, you can manually run the Calibration app at any time.
 The Calibration app is installed by default.
 You can access it by using eihter the **Start** menu or the Settings app.